DMGT-TECH/authenticated-cloud-docs/README.md

 ## Prerequisites

+This tool uses Azure for authentication and AWS to store and serve the content.

 * Azure: You need to register and configure an Azure Active Directory application+client for your site.
 * AWS: You need control over a hosted zone in Route53, and the ability to create S3 buckets (AWS access key and secret).